-Brain health is important for women and men of all ages.
-Common conditions associated with poor brain health include depression, anxiety disorders, sleep disorders, eating disorders, addiction, attention and hyperactivity disorders, learning disorders, aged related cognitive impairment, and dementia.
+Brain health is important to women and men of all ages.
+Common conditions associated with poor brain health include depression, anxiety disorders, sleep disorders, eating disorders, addiction, ADHD, learning disorders, aged related cognitive impairment, and dementia.
 In many cases, by improving brain health these brain conditions can improve greatly and resolve with time.

 1) Environmental Blood and Urine Testing: identify common environmental toxins.